Climate change protest in Frankfurt targets financial sector

 Activists are taking aim at investments worth billions in climate-damaging projects and fossil fuels such as coal, oil and gas

-The demonstration was organised under the banner of the Fridays for Future movement, its first action following this week's United Nations report called a "code red for humanity."
+The demonstration was organised by the Fridays for Future movement, which Greta Thunberg is part of.

 Protesters held banners with messages such as "Planet over profit," "Don't burn our future" and "Stop investing in climate killers".